gburtini/Learning-Library-for-PHP/README.md

 In many cases, the right answer will be to implement the learning algorithms in a faster language and use PHP only to evaluate their probabilities / compute results from the existing estimates.

+## Citing This

+If you wish to cite this work your work, you can cite it as

+Burtini, G. (2011).
+Learning Library for PHP.
+Canada. <_http://github.com/gburtini/Learning-Library-for-PHP_>

+## Works Using This

+If you wish to have your work using the Learning Library for PHP in a machine learning, artificial intelligence, bandits or other context, please contact me with details and I will add it here.
+Actually, even if you don't wish to have your work listed here, I'd love to hear about how you're using the library or what you have learned.

+* Buchmann et al. __Personal Information Dashboard: Putting the Individual Back in Control__.
+Knowledge and Privacy Analytics Engine.
+Digital Enlightenment Yearbook (2013) p.
+139-164, Iso Press, September 2013.
+ISBN 978-1-61499-294-3 (print) | 978-1-61499-295-0 (online).
+* Various private projects.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.